bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/j/JointRelativePosition_06BnzJB6b9zhMKCUAtPkfJ/Documentation.md

 Indicates the relative position of the joint, which lies in the left or right rail or in the middle, or in combination.
-The left rail is to the left of alignment as facing in the direction of stationing, and the right rail is to the right.
+The left rail is to the left as facing in the direction of stationing, and the right rail is to the right.